Matteo Salvini: Instigation against Carola Rackete (dismissed)

+Defamation by Carlo De Benedetti (dismissed)

+Also in May 2021, Salvini accused media magnate Carlo De Benedetti, who had called him an antisemite, of defamation.
+De Benedetti, who is Jewish, faced trial for his remarks.
+At the trial, Salvini denied accusations of anti-semitism and described them as defamatory but defended De Benedetti's right to criticize him.
+The case was dismissed and the dismissal was upheld by the court of appeals.

 Political views

 Domestic policy

 Salvini has been described as hard Eurosceptic, holding a starkly critical view of the European Union (EU), especially of the euro, which he once described as a "crime against humanity".
 Though in October 2012, he said he supported euro for Northern Italy, whilst Southern Italy should not use it: "I in Milan want it, because here we are in Europe.
 The South, on the other hand, is like Greece and needs another currency.
 The euro cannot afford it."
 Salvini is also opposed to illegal immigration into Italy and the EU and the EU's management of asylum seekers.
 In September 2018, he said: "I'm paid by citizens to help our young people start having children again the way they did a few years ago, and not to uproot the best of the African youth to replace Europeans who are not having children anymore".
 His political views have been described as on the far-right, espousing policies such as, among others, collecting census data on and expelling members of the Roma community living illegally in Italy.

 On economic issues, he supports a flat tax, tax cuts, fiscal federalism, protectionism, and, to some extent, agrarianism.

 On social issues, Salvini opposes same-sex marriage, civil unions and adoption as well as anti-discrimination laws, while he supports the legalisation of brothels.
 He supports looser gun laws and has pushed that issue as interior minister.
 Salvini has criticized mandatory vaccination laws.

 In 2016, a retweet posted from Salvini's Twitter account called for the shooting of "communist judges".
 Salvini disowned the retweet, claiming it was posted by a staffer by mistake.